amigatomte/detect_hdr_batch/README.md

 # detect_hdr_batch
-Python script that tries to detect if a video file is SDR or HDR Requires ffprobe, which is part of FFmpeg.
+Python script that tries to detect if a video file is SDR or HDR.
+Requires ffprobe, which is part of FFmpeg.
 Created by ChatGPT, but useful and it works. :-)